luizarun/appium-wdiov6-cucumber-automation/README.md

 # Appium-Cucumber-NativeApp-Automation

-Appium Automation project to run native android using cucumber with page object pattern.
+Appium Automation project to run native android using cucumber.

 ## Based on